Sire Conception Rate (SCR)

 - The breed average for Sire Conception Rate is 0 and SCR values are expressed as plus or minus deviations from that average.

 - For example, a bull with a SCR value of +2.0 is expected to improve conception rates (CR) by 2% compared to an average sire.
-Therefore, this bull is predicted to have a 32% CR in a herd that normally averages 30%.
+Sires ranking a point in either direction of zero are considered average.

-- There is a value of £2 per point of SCR per dose
+- There is an estimated value of £2 per point of SCR.

 SCR Evaluation Model